HeRCLab/nocsim/doc/TCL.md

 Converts an integer type in `nocsim`'s internal representation to a string.

+### `registerinstrument INSTRUMENT PROCEDURE`

+Register the TCL procedure `PROCEDURE` to be called by the specified instrument.
+Each instrument may only have one registered procedure at a time.
+See the *Instrumentation* section below for more information.

 ### `route FROM TO` (routing behaviors only)

 Routes the flit incoming from the direction `FROM` to the direction `TO`. `TO`